tlcowling/puppet-nginx/README.md

 ----------

 The use case here is
+- to work towards a fully hiera backed nginx config to allow a mechanism for a dynamic change to an nginx config in systems that are highly dependent on puppet
+- a way to compose reusable bits of nginx config using the hierarchical concepts of hiera!

 I've used variants of this personally for some time, but I figured it was finally time to give back to the community!